staticalliam7/AtomicTech-Inc.-Junkyards/README.md

 # AtomicTech-Inc.-Junkyards
-An odd selection of modified stock parts that'll likely make their way into a mod.
+An odd selection of modified stock parts that've made their way into a mod.

+ModuleManager Required.